Photo-induced charge-transfer renormalization in NiO

-We first argue that the shift is a generic consequence of photo-doping in CT insulators, which arises simultaneously from (i) dynamical screening of the Coulomb interaction parameters on the transition metal site, and (ii) nonlocal Coulomb interactions between photo-doped ligand holes and electrons in the core and valence orbitals (Hartree shift).
-As a first illustration, consider a simple cluster consisting of a valence ($d$), core ($c$), and ligand ($p$) orbital, with only density-density Coulomb interactions $U_{dd}$, $U_{cd}$, $U_{pd}$, $U_{cp}$, but no $p$-$d$ hybridization.
-Upon photo-excitation, the XAS energy for the transition from the core level to the valence $d$ level will shift like $\Delta E_\text{XAS}= [\Delta U_{dd}+\Delta\epsilon_d-\Delta\epsilon_c -\Delta U_{cd}] + [\Delta N_p(U_{pd}-U_{cp})]$; here the first square bracket is due to the change of the local interactions ($U_{dd}$, $U_{cd}$) and level positions ($\epsilon_d$, $\epsilon_c$) by modified screening \cite{tancogne2018,golez2019}, while the second term is a Hartree shift due the addition of ligand holes ($\Delta N_p=N_p-N_p^{(0)}$ is the change in the total ligand occupation).
+In the following, we will consider the electronic contribution to the bandgap renormalization and comment on possible polaronic contributiona at the end.
+The redshift is a generic consequence of photo-doping in CT insulators, which arises simultaneously from (i) dynamical screening of the Coulomb interaction parameters on the transition metal site, and (ii) nonlocal Coulomb interactions between photo-doped ligand holes and electrons in the core and valence orbitals (Hartree shift)~\cite{tancogne2018,tancogne2020,golez2019}.
+As a first illustration, consider a simple cluster consisting of a valence ($d$), core ($c$), and ligand ($p$) orbital, with density-density Coulomb interactions $U_{dd}$, $U_{cd}$, $U_{pd}$, $U_{cp}$, but no $p$-$d$ hybridization.
+Upon photo-excitation, the XAS energy for the transition from the core level to the valence $d$ level will shift like $\Delta E_\text{XAS}= [\Delta U_{dd}+\Delta\epsilon_d-\Delta\epsilon_c -\Delta U_{cd}] + [\Delta N_p(U_{pd}-U_{cp})]$; here the first square bracket represents the change of the local interactions ($U_{dd}$, $U_{cd}$) and level positions ($\epsilon_d$, $\epsilon_c$) by modified screening \cite{tancogne2018,golez2019}, while the second term is a Hartree shift due to the addition of ligand holes ($\Delta N_p=N_p-N_p^{(0)}$ is the change in the total ligand occupation).